realjhoo/kindle-clock/README.md

   3. Ternary operators were not recognized.
   4. In CSS, although `padding-bottom` worked, `padding-top` did not.
 In addition, it also did not understand `display: flex;`.
 Thus, the clock was centered horizontally with `<br>` tags.
   5. The browser was able to recognize the HTML `contenteditable` attribute, but would not bring up a keyboard for it.
 Therefore, the bits that would nornally have been stored locally were simply hard coded.
+  6. UPDATE: Since #5 was annoying, I added code to determine the current moon phase and display that instead.